For GUaranteed Good Times - Love Ayia Napa!

 Ayia Napa is a big resort with loads going on day and night throughout the summer.
-There are shops with everything from souvenirs and beach wear to jewellery and designer label fashion.
+As well as the amazing beaches and lively nightlife, there are shops with everything from souvenirs and beach wear to jewellery and designer label fashion.

 You can bungee jump, ride the slingshot, ride a bucking bronco or scuba dive.
 You can go to a beach party, a pool party, a foam party, on a boat trip or a bar crawl.
 There are hairdressers, tattooists’, beauticians and gyms, as well as dance classes and fitness instructors.